-Rule 9004-2 CAPTION - Amended [August 1, 2013]
+Rule 9004-2.
+CAPTION

-(a) Papers submitted for filing shall bear the title of the case, the initials of the Judge to whom the case has been assigned, the docket number assigned to the case, and, if applicable, the adversary proceeding number.

-(b) The return date and time of a motion, and time for serving any responsive papers, shall be included in the upper right-hand corner of the caption of the motion and all related pleadings.
+- (a) Papers submitted for filing shall bear the title of the case, the initials of the Judge to whom the case has been assigned, the docket number assigned to the case, and, if applicable, the adversary proceeding number. - (b) The return date and time of athe motion, and the time for serving any responsive papers, shall be included in the upper right-hand corner of the caption of the motion and all related pleadings.
 In addition, the CM/ECF docket number to which the filing relates shall be included in the upper right-hand corner of the caption of all responsive papers.